aws-neuron/aws-neuron-sdk/release-notes/index.rst

      - Trn1/Trn1n,Inf2

    * - Neuron Compiler (neuronx-cc)
-     - * New ``--O`` compiler option that enables different optimizations with tradeoff between faster model compile time and faster model execution.
+     - * New  ``--optlevel``(or ``-O``) compiler option that enables different optimizations with tradeoff between faster model compile time and faster model execution.
 See more at :ref:`neuron-compiler-cli-reference-guide`
        * See more at :ref:`neuronx-cc-rn`
      - Inf2/Trn1/Trn1n